 Static Websites

 The website that you’re scraping in this tutorial serves static HTML content.
-In this scenario, the server that hosts the site sends back HTML documents that already contain all the data that you’ll get to see as a user.
+In this scenario, the server that hosts the site sends back HTML documents that already contain all the data a user gets to see.

 <div class="card">